iwantmyname/blog/preview/2014-07-24-tips-for-choosing-a-domain-name-for-fundraising.md

 One point to note is the use of hyphens in the domain name above (james-fighting-cancer.com).
 While some may question the use of hyphens, our experience indicates that they can actually add much-needed clarity.
 As an added bonus, choosing longer domains  such as james-fighting-cancer.com or james-medical-fundraising.com are much more likely to be available (buying domains that are already registered can be [quite expensive](http://blog.iwantmyname.com/2014/06/domain-already-registered-pt1.html)), and are extremely easy to read and remember.
 And from a search engine perspective, hyphens are ok because they're just treated as spaces between words.

 The second tip is to think about specificity.
 If you choose to use a longer domain, make sure it's as precise as possible.
 For instance, james-fighting-cancer.com is good, but maybe james-medical-fundraising.com would add an extra layer of specificity.
-It's a good idea to be very up front with your needs, and james-medical-fundraising.com clearly spells out the fact that you're reaising money for James' medical bills.
+It's a good idea to be very up front with your needs, and james-medical-fundraising.com clearly spells out the fact that you're raising money for James' medical bills.
 Choosing the right words will vary from case to case, so use your best judgement.

 ##4.
 Keep it simple